Finding Your Home in Game Graphics Programming

 https://learnopengl.com/ is (as far as I am aware) the single best resource for learning the bulk of the major parts of graphics programming.
 Start from the beginning and work your way through, the process may help illuminate where your interests are.

-"I want something visual & quick-feedback, or I want to learn how to write shaders"
+"I want to learn how to write shaders"

 You can't go wrong with Shadertoy.
 There are lots of tutorials and samples from the community, for all levels of experience, and examples of likely any shading topic you can think of.
 You won't have to think about or set up any graphics APIs or anything like that.
 This is the closest thing you will find to a graphics playground.